6 Best Thrift Store POS Systems In 2023

 - NPO Full (No Online Shop): $79/month (Same as Shopify plan)

 - NPO Full: $99/month (More than Shopify plan but lower transaction fees)

-Shopify POS runs on iOS and Android devices, and you can purchase optional POS equipment such as scanners and cash registers on your own or on Shopify’s website.
+Shopify POS runs on iOS and Android devices (and is one of the best POS for Android), and you can purchase optional POS equipment such as scanners and cash registers on your own or on Shopify's website.
 At the very least, you will need to purchase a $49 Shopify Bluetooth payment reader.
 Shopify also sells hardware bundles such as a $639 Star Micronics mPOP bundle that includes a tablet stand, cash drawer, receipt printer, and hand scanner (iPad not included).